Biological Systems Engineering, Bachelor of Science College of Engineering

 Biological Systems Engineering graduates take jobs in biotechnology, energy, food, and medical industries, work for federal, state and local agencies, and pursue graduate work.
 Students can also use the program as a pathway to professional schools in medicine, veterinary medicine, education, law, or business.

-The Biological Systems Engineering program is accredited by the Engineering Accreditation Commission of ABET.
+The Biological Systems Engineering (BS) program is accredited by the Engineering Accreditation Commission of ABET under the commission's General Criteria and Program Criteria for Biological and Similarly Named Engineering Programs.

 Students are encouraged to adhere carefully to all prerequisite requirements.
 The instructor is authorized to drop students from a course for which stated prerequisites have not been completed.